eniac/Cebinae/README.md

     * **TLDR**: We understand that setting up the env (e.g., installing the exact version `bf-sde-9.5.0`, downloading CAIDA traces) may be time consuming, hence, we've provided a prebuilt VM instance for the ease of the evaluation process (see next bullet point).

 * We provided a pre-built VM instance with `bf-sde-9.5.0` for artifact evaluation process to validate the HW results in the accepted paper manuscript without the need of physical testbed set up.
 See [detailed instructions](https://github.com/eniac/Cebinae/blob/main/vm_experiments.md).

-Feel free to reach out if any question arises!

 **Reproduce Figure 1 Illustrative Example**